Vegas Tunnel Trading System

 The 4 Hour Vegas Momentum Tunnel Method

 Create a weekly chart [bar or candle] of a currency pair.
 On this chart overlay a 21 EMA [(H + L)/2], and a 5 SMA [(H + L)/2].
-Note that the 21 period is an exponential moving average and the 5 period is a simple moving average.
+Note that the 21 period is an exponential moving average and the 5 periods is a simple moving average.

 Now, look at the difference between the two.
-As a market rises over time on the weekly chart, the 5 will rise faster relative to the 21.
+As a market rises overtime on the weekly chart, the 5 will rise faster relative to the 21.
 As the market goes down, the 5 will lose faster relative to the 21.
-The difference, in pips between the two, measures relative momentum of the market in real time.
+The difference, in pips between the two, measures relative momentum of the market in real-time.
 Each week, as long as the number of pips keeps rising [SMA 5 – EMA 21] from the previous week, the market continues in a bull run.
-Once a bull run loses pips [SMA 5 – EMA 21] from the previous week, it signals a mediumterm top in the market.
+Once a bull run loses pips [SMA 5 – EMA 21] from the previous week, it signals a medium term top in the market.
 Conversely, once a bear run loses pips [EMA 21 – SMA 5] from the previous week, it signals a medium-term bottom in the market.

-This now gives us [with only one week lag] a positive probabilistic model in determining which side [long or short] to initiate trades in a defined time period.
+This now gives us [with only one week lag] a positive probabilistic model in determining which side [long or short] to initiate trades in a defined period.
 We are identifying market momentum.

-Create a 4 hour chart [bar or candle] of the same currency pair.
+Create a 4-hour chart [bar or candle] of the same currency pair.
 On this chart overlay a 55 SMA [(H + L)/2], and an 8 SMA [Close only].

 To insert fibo levels, click one of the moving averages with the right mouse button and choose properties.
 In the open window on the Levels tab, enter the appropriate levels as shown.
 Beware, however, for pairs with five decimal points, the value has to be multiplied by ten, as the system was created for pairs with four decimal places.

 So, we now take a look at the weekly chart again and determine that we are in a bull run.
-We then take a look at the 4 hour chart.
-We now know that we are looking to long the market, and that short positions will not be taken because they have been predetermined to be low probability events for large profits.
+We then take a look at the 4-hour chart.
+We now know that we are looking to long the market and that short positions will not be taken because they have been predetermined to be low probability events for large profits.

 We now are looking for the 8 SMA to move lower through the 55 SMA.
 When it does, we carefully watch and notice when the SLOPE of the 8 SMA changes from negative to positive.
 It will do this when the 8 SMA stops losing value in one 4 hour bar and gains in the next.
-This is the 4 hour bar to initiate new long positions with 3 units [remember: units are whatever trading size you can handle.
+This is the 4-hour bar to initiate new long positions with 3 units [remember: units are whatever trading size you can handle.
 When you trade bigger, just adjust the size of the unit, not the number of units].
-Stops can be placed using technicals [support/res/trendline] of the most recent 4 hour bars.
+Stops can be placed using technicals [support/res/trendline] of the most recent 4-hour bars.

 Assuming the market starts to go up, we stay long until 1) at some point in time the 8 SMA changes slope from positive to negative, at which point we exit the entire 3 unit trade, 2) the market moves up, there is no slope change, and goes to the 144 or 233 fib number from the 55 SMA line, where 1 unit is taken off, 3) the market moves up to the next fib number [233 or 377], again with no slope change, and the 2nd unit is booked.